 Septic systems can be accessed by homeowners or technicians via holes at ground level.
 The lateral lines connect to the sludge tanks through a distribution box.
 Inside the box, you'll find a single input pipe on one side and several pipes — at least three, typically — branching off the other side or sides.
 These are the lateral lines.

-You can choose from a couple common tools to flush these pipes.
-The first is a plumber's snake.
-This device has a corkscrew on the end to bore through clumps.
-Plumber's snakes can be cranked by hand or connected to a power drill for extra oomph.
-Snakes can be effective for clogged septic tank field lines caused by paper products and sludge, but don't expect to pull the entire clog out.
+- Plumber's snake: This device has a corkscrew on the end to bore through clumps.
+You can crank plumber's snakes by hand or connected to a power drill for extra oomph.
+Snakes can be effective for clogged septic tank field lines caused by paper products and sludge, but it won't pull the entire clog out.
 The snake will open and loosen the clog so that when you flush the line later, the materials move down the pipe.

-Chemical cleaning products can also be used but do not produce significant results, generally.
+- Chemical cleaning products: You can use these, but know that chemical cleaning products do not always clean drains well.
 Septic tank treatment solutions tend to work best when the pipes only have minor sludge buildup, not large blockages that cause problems with effluent flow into the drain field.
 Take care when choosing chemical additives because they may cause environmental contamination and affect groundwater quality.

 Septic System Cleaning Limitations